metafizzy/infinite-scroll/Readme.md

 * Update docs to include new params
 * When first requested page is 2+, load previous pages above
 * Add option for page 1's url to be bare
+* Remove requirement of Jasmine and Jasmine-jquery jars in this project

 ###Paul Irish's Original Infinite Scroll Documentation###